• free

 Advent Sunday falls on the fourth Sunday before Christmas.
 The date varies each year but it is always between 27th November and 3rd December.
 For many churches, this is an opportunity to pause and reflect as the first of the advent candles are lit.

-The second candle is referred to as the Bethlehem candle to commemorate Mary and Joseph’s journey there in preparation for the saviour’s birth.
+• The second candle - the Bethlehem candle - to commemorate Mary and Joseph’s journey there in preparation for the saviour’s birth.

-The third candle is referred to as the Shepherds’ candle and it reminds us of the joy that came into the world when Jesus was born
+• The third candle - the Shepherds’ candle - reminds us of the joy that came into the world when Jesus was born

-The fourth candle is known as the Angels candle and commemorates their declaration in the skies over Bethlehem of “Peace on earth, goodwill to men.”
+• The fourth candle - the Angels candle - commemorates their declaration in the skies over Bethlehem of “Peace on earth, goodwill to men.”

-In all traditions, the fifth candle is the Christ candle and it is lit on either Christmas eve or Christmas day to celebrate his birth and the light He brought to the world.
+• The fifth candle - the Christ candle - lit on either Christmas eve or Christmas day to celebrate his birth and the light He brought to the world.

 Alternatively, the scheme that accords best with the Common Worship Principle Service Lectionary is: